-The site was previously considered for housing SG (AGREE007), however was not included within the Adopted Housing SG.
+The site was previously considered for housing as part of the Housing SG (AGREE007), however was not included within the Adopted Housing SG.
 It should also be noted that the site is also under consideration for housing as part of the LDP2 MIR process (AGREE009).
 Further to this, a planning application (16/01360/PPP) was granted planning consent, subject to appeal by the Scottish Government.
 Therefore, the principle of housing on this site has been established through this consent.